DokChess/website_de/content/11_risiken/03_spielstaerke.en.md

 url="11_risks/03_playingstrength"
 +++

-## 11.3 Risk: Reaching the Playing Strength
+## 11.3 Risk: Achieving the playing strength fails

 The quality goals demand both an acceptable playing strength and a simple, accessible solution.
 In addition, there are requirements with respect to efficiency.